OpenAMP/openamp-docs/openamp/overview.rst

 OpenAMP Intro
 *************

-`Asymmetric Multiprocessing (AMP) <https://en.wikipedia.org/wiki/Asymmetric_multiprocessing>`_ involves the management, control and communication of multiple computer systems, where processors have independent tasks and are often in a `heterogeneous <https://en.wikipedia.org/wiki/Heterogeneous_computing>`_ embedded environment where there are different types of processors.
+`Asymmetric Multiprocessing (AMP) <https://en.wikipedia.org/wiki/Asymmetric_multiprocessing>`_ involves the management, control and communication of multi-core computer systems, where processors have independent tasks and are often in a `heterogeneous <https://en.wikipedia.org/wiki/Heterogeneous_computing>`_ embedded environment where there are different types of processors.
 This is in contrast to `Symmetric Multiprocessing (SMP) <https://en.wikipedia.org/wiki/Symmetric_multiprocessing>`_ which involves central control and load sharing using identical processor cores and is common place in servers and desktop computers.

 The **OpenAMP** project is a community effort that is standardizing and implementing how these multiple embedded systems interact with each other in an AMP environment.
 It provides conventions and standards as well as an open source implementation to facilitate AMP development for embedded systems.